ik-workshop/naglfar-analytics/docs/how-to-resume-session.md

 # How to Resume Session - Naglfar Analytics Project

 > **Purpose**: Quick reference for AI assistants to understand the current state of the Naglfar Analytics project when resuming work.
-> **Last Updated**: 2025-12-27
+> **Last Updated**: 2025-12-28

 ---

 ## Quick Overview

 **Naglfar Analytics** is a multi-service authentication and analytics platform built as a microservices architecture.
-The system implements a secure authentication gateway with token-based authentication, request validation, and event streaming for analytics.
+The system implements a secure authentication gateway with token-based authentication, request validation, event streaming for analytics, and comprehensive testing infrastructure.

-**Current Status**: ✅ Core authentication system fully implemented and documented
+**Current Status**: ✅ Core authentication system, event consumer with metrics, and comprehensive testing infrastructure (E2E, Performance, Capacity)

 ---